Tr1Fecta-7/Recall/api/README.md

 # Setup
 Create a MySQL schema with the name "recall".
-Add environment variables to connect to your database:
+Add environment variables to where you run the API to connect to your
+database:

 ```dotenv
 " Add your credentials